How To Boost Metabolism Effectively?

 2. Hydration

-If you find yourself wondering how to boost metabolism, there’s a high chance you’re not intaking enough water through the day.
-Scientific research results show that taking cold water increases a person's metabolic rate by 10-30% for an hour.
+If you find yourself wondering how to boost metabolism, there’s a high chance you’re not intaking enough water throughout the day.
+Scientific research results show that taking cold water increases a person's metabolic rate significantly.
 This may be due to the energy needed to warm cold water to your body temperature.

 In addition, hydration helps improve digestion and uptake of nutrients, which is also an important method to keep your metabolism healthy.
 How to take full advantage of it: